vds4321/chessanalysisdev/README.md

 - "Your blunder rate increases 3x when your opponent's rating is >100 points higher"
 - "Fork patterns are your strongest tactical motif (85% success rate)"

+### Progression Analysis
+- "Your accuracy has improved from 75% to 82% over the last 6 months"
+- "Your opening repertoire has expanded by 40% this year"
+- "You show consistent improvement in endgame conversion rates"

 ### Time Management
 - "You spend 40% of your time on the first 15 moves but only 20% on critical decisions"
 - "Your accuracy drops from 85% to 65% when you have <10% time remaining"